ScriptRaccoon/portfolio-website/src/data/posts/authentication-mongodb-sveltekit.md

 ## Conclusion

 We have learned how to build user authentication from scratch in SvelteKit.
-What seems to be very complicated, maybe even daunting at first sight turns out to be very simple once you have done it once.
-The whole process can be divided into several steps, each one being quite simple and easy to grasp.
+What seems to be very complicated, maybe even daunting at first sight turns out to be rather simple after you have done it once.
+The whole process can be divided into several small steps, each one being quite simple and easy to grasp.
 At least, this is my personal experience from this project.

+I have heard several times that implementing user authentication by hand in a proper and secure way is very hard.
+Developers are discouraged from implementing this without external libraries.
+I am not sure why.
+I would only recommend libraries when you want to include multiple OAuth providers (Google, GitHub, Discord, etc.).
+Also, implementing it by hand is a very valuable learning experience.

 If you liked this blog post, feel free to smash that like button and share the post on Twitter.